2022 Oklahoma House of Representatives election: District 31

-Since only Republican candidates filed for district 31, the Republican nominee will become the next representative for the district and there will be no general election.
+Since only Republican candidates filed for district 31, the Republican nominee would become the next representative for the district and there would be no general election.

 Incumbent Republican Garry Mize, first elected in 2018, did not seek reelection in 2022.

-The primary election will be held June 28.
-If no candidate wins a simple majority of votes in the primary, then the top two finishers will compete in an Aug.
-23 runoff election.
+The primary election would be held June 28.
+If no candidate won a simple majority of votes in the primary, then the top two finishers would compete in an August 23 runoff election.

-Republican Primary
+Republican primary

+Only registered Republicans may vote in the Republican primary under Oklahoma's semi-closed primary system.